 For example, OrangeTheory Fitness has thousands of locations across the United States.
 Many of the locations have a similar pricing structure for their monthly memberships.
 Depending on the market, some studios have a slightly higher price.
 But there are some studios in New York City, Los Angeles, etc., that have premium or prestige pricing which have a considerably higher monthly rate.

-There are health clubs and gyms across the United States that offer luxury or premium amenities, but these do not come cheaply.
+There are health clubs and gyms across the United States that offer premium gym memberships, but these do not come cheaply.
 Some of the most expensive gym memberships can cost hundreds of dollars a month, but their members feel as though the price tag is worth the services, amenities, attention to detail, and brand name.

 #6 – Competitive Pricing